 Post procedure complications can include some rectal bleeding, blood in the urine (haematuria), urinary retention and infection.

 There is a small risk of developing a serious infection.
 This would normally happen within 5 days following the procedure.
-Once you have left the hospital, if you develop a fever, feel hot and sweaty or experience pain in the lower back passage you should immediately contact Ward 15, Castle Hill Hospital on telephone number (01482) 623015 and speak to the Senior Urology House Officer.
+If, once you have left the hospital, you develop a fever, feel hot and sweaty or experience pain in the lower back passage you should immediately contact WARD 15, CASTLE HILL HOSPITAL on telephone number (01482) 623015 and speak to the SENIOR UROLOGY HOUSE OFFICER ON CALL.
 He/she will deal with the problem.
 In the majority of cases none of these problems arise.